Oily Stool: What Doctors Need You to Know About Steatorrhea

 The liver produces bile, which assists in nutrient absorption, including fat absorption.
 Failure to produce bile, or enough bile can be caused by:

 - Liver damage: High doses or regular, long-term use of acetaminophen can cause liver damage, especially if combined with alcohol.
+Other things can also cause liver damage including certain medications and drugs.

 - Cirrhosis: Cirrhosis, which causes scar tissue to replace normal tissue in the liver, is most often caused by chronic, excessive alcohol use.